Deemed University MBBS Fees 2026: Lowest-Fee List, Total 4.5-Year Cost & MCC Cutoffs

 Path B: Wait for Stray Round Conversion (No Sponsor Needed)

 If you don't have NRI sponsorship, you can still benefit from the conversion.
 In MCC Stray Vacancy round, if NRI seats remain vacant, they're converted to Management.
-You can then apply directly.
-Cutoffs become very flexible (often 200-300 marks suffices).
+You can then opt for those converted seats inside the MCC online round like any other candidate.
+Closing ranks for converted seats are often lower, but allotment still happens strictly through MCC — never by applying to the college directly.

 Benefit: Premium college access without sponsor documentation.
 Drawback: You compete with hundreds of other low-score applicants for limited converted seats.

-Deemed University MBBS Cutoff 2025 (NRI-Conversion Closing Ranks)
+Deemed University MBBS Cutoff 2025 (Round-wise & NRI-Conversion Closing Ranks)

-The figures below are the verified 2025 MCC cycle closing ranks where vacant NRI seats were converted to Management Quota in the Stray Vacancy round — the only legal route by which premium Deemed Universities drop to low NEET ranks.
+The 2025 closing ranks below are compiled from publicly circulated counselling data and are indicative only — including colleges where vacant NRI seats were converted to Management Quota in the Stray Vacancy round, a route that has, in some cycles, let lower-rank candidates reach premium deemed universities — it is uncommon and never guaranteed.
 For full counselling strategy, see our Deemed University MCC counselling guide and the all-India NEET UG counselling cutoff process.

 Tuition is only one part of the cost.
 Hostel and mess fees are typically compulsory at private medical colleges and run for the full 5.5 years (not 4.5).
 Over the program, this adds ₹12-22 Lakhs.